Ireland secure historic victory over Māori All Blacks

 Ireland put the squeeze on again, though, with Gavin Coombes crossing from close range to regain the 15-point buffer.

-A late try to replacement fullback Ruben Love narrowed the margin but a forgettable night off the tee from Josh Ioane contributed to the loss.
+Ruben Love injected late spark off the bench from fullback to narrow the margin but a forgettable night off the tee from Josh Ioane contributed to the loss.

 Two yellow cards for the Māori - to Chiefs prop Ollie Norris and wing Shaun Stevenson, who otherwise injected himself admirably into the match – stunted hopes of a comeback.

-The Māori started well, with the elusive Stevenson - their best on the night - scoring from a slick lineout set move three minutes in.
+The Māori started well, with the elusive Stevenson - their best on the night - scoring from a slick lineout set move after three minutes.

 From there, though, the Māori struggled to convert pressure into points.

-Despite largely controlling possession, their discipline and sloppy skills in the wet conditions consistently let them down in striking range.
-They were repeatedly pinged for side entry at the ruck while a number of passes went to ground.
+Despite largely controlling possession, their discipline and sloppy skills in the wet conditions consistently let them down within striking range.
+They were repeatedly pinged for side entry at the ruck, while a number of passes went to ground.

-From one such occasion, when a wayward pass went into touch, Ireland caught the Māori napping from a quick lineout with Larmour running away to score his first try untouched.
+From one such occasion, when a wayward pass went into touch, Ireland caught the Māori napping from a quick lineout, with Larmour running away to score his first try almost untouched.

 Even when Ireland blindside Cian Prendergast was yellow carded for not retreating from a quick tap, the Māori failed to capitalise after botching their lineout five metres out from the line.